joedolson/my-calendar/src/readme.txt

 = 3.6.1 =

-* Bug fix: Fix logic that set details to show in card view when event links pointed to individual pages.
+* Bug fix: Fix logic that set details to show in card view when event links pointed to individual pages, but caused details to render in non-card views.
 * Remove upgrade cycle intended for 3.6.0.
 There were no settings or database updates required.

 = 3.6.0 =